cpp-linter/cpp-linter-action/README.md

     steps:
       - name: cpp-linter
         uses: shenxianpeng/cpp-linter-action@master
+        with:
+          fetch-depth: 0
     env:
         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 ## Results of GitHub Actions

-This one has a test repository: [cpp-linter-action-demo](https://github.com/shenxianpeng/cpp-linter-action-demo)

-You can feel free to commit C/C++ code and then see the actual results via Pull Request. such as this PR [#3](https://github.com/shenxianpeng/cpp-linter-action-demo/pull/3)
+Here is a test repository [cpp-linter-action-demo](https://github.com/shenxianpeng/cpp-linter-action-demo) which has added `cpp-linter.yml`. when an unformatted c/c++ source file was committed and create a Pull Request will automatically recognize and add warning comments.

+For example, this PR [#6](https://github.com/shenxianpeng/cpp-linter-action-demo/pull/6), and warning message like below:

 ![github-actions bot](https://github.com/shenxianpeng/cpp-linter-action-demo/blob/master/img/result.png?raw=true)

+Please feel free to commit code to the [demo](https://github.com/shenxianpeng/cpp-linter-action-demo) repo and create a Pull Request to see how the process works.

+If you have any suggestions or contributions, welcome to PR [here](https://github.com/shenxianpeng/cpp-linter-action).